ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 * [The ∞-Chern-Weil homomorphism](#ChernWeilHomomorphism)

-Taken together, these cnstructions allow us to express a good deal of the general $\infty$-Chern-Weil theory with classical tools.
+Taken together, these constructions allow us to express a good deal of the general $\infty$-Chern-Weil theory with classical tools.
 As an example, we describe how the classical Cech-Deligne cocycle construction of the refined [[Chern-Weil homomorphism]] (by [BrylinskiMacLaughlin](#BrylinskiMacLaughlin)) drops out from these constructions:

 * [Example: The Chern-Simons circle 3-bundle](#ChernSimons3Bund).